mkimk/gdtsns20/p5js_data/README.md

 ## How to use API

 ### Query String
 The question mark followed by the parameters and their values is referred to as the “query string".
 It assigns a parameter of data by querying a specific condition.
 In the query string, each parameter is listed one right after the other with an ampersand (`&`) separating them.
 The order of the query string parameters does not matter.
-You can see examples here: [Open Weather Map API calls](https://openweathermap.org/current)
+You can see examples here 👉[Open Weather Map API calls](https://openweathermap.org/current)

 *To review JSON file on browser, [JSON formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) plugin is useful.

-More read:
+More read 👉
 - [Query String](https://en.wikipedia.org/wiki/Query_string)
 - [Documenting APIs: Parameters](https://idratherbewriting.com/learnapidoc/docapis_doc_parameters.html#query_string_parameters)